chees-e/TicTacToe/README.md

-# TicTacToe  (v1.0)
+# TicTacToe  (v1.1)
 ### by Shawn Lu

 ---

-Hello everyone, I like games and today I made PvP TicTacToe in Python3!
+Hello everyone, I like games and today I made Player vs CPU TicTacToe in Python3!
 I hope you like this game.

 To run the game, use the command:
 ```
 python3 tictactoe.py
 ```

-Because the game is so complicated it may take up to 30 seconds to load.

-After the game has loaded, you can find a friend and take turns typing out the moves (specified by a coordinate).
-Note: if you cannot find a friend you can always challenge yourself!
+You will be competing against the computer program, you will always make the first move.
+To make a move, you need to type a coordinate.

 A coordinate is represented with the column letter + row number.
 As follows: